 Other-directed speech

-One proposal is that Mayan children become experts at learning from observation during their daily interactions (de León, 2011; Rogoff et al., 2003; Shneidman , 2012).
+One proposal is that Mayan children become experts at learning from observation during their daily interactions (de León, 2011; Rogoff et al., 2003; Shneidman & Goldin-Meadow, 2012).
 In the randomly selected clips, children were within hearing distance of other-directed speech for an average of 21.05 minutes per hour.
-This large quantity of ODS is likely due to the fact that Tseltal children tend to live in households with more people compared to North American children ().
+This large quantity of ODS is likely due to the fact that Tseltal children tend to live in households with more people compared to North American children (Shneidman & Goldin-Meadow, 2012).
 In our data, the presence of more speakers was associated with significantly more other-directed speech, both based on the number of individual voices present in the clip and on the number of people living in the household (for younger children).
 The presence of more speakers had no overall impact on the quantity of TCDS children experienced, but older children were more likely than younger children to hear TCDS when more speakers were present.
-These findings ring true with Brown’s (2011, 2014) claim that Tseltal is a non-child-centric language community; the presence of more people primarily increases talk amongst the other speakers but, as children become more sophisticated language users, they are more likely to participate in talk.
+These findings ring true with Brown’s (2011, 2014) claim that Tseltal is a non-child-centric language community; the presence of more people primarily increases talk amongst the other speakers (i.e., not to young children) but, as children become more sophisticated language users, they are more likely to participate in others’ talk.
 However, given that an increase in the number of speakers is also likely associated with an increase in the amount of overlapping speech, we suggest that attention to ODS is unlikely to be the primary mechanism underlying the robustness of early vocal development in Tseltal.
 Furthermore, just because speech is hearable does not mean the children are attending to it.
-Follow-up work on the role of ODS in language development better define what constitutes likely “listened to” speech by the child.
+Follow-up work on the role of ODS in language development must better define what constitutes likely “listened to” speech by the child.

 Increased TCDS with age

 Another possibility is that speakers more frequently address children who are more communicatively competent (i.e., increased TCDS with age, e.g., Warlaumont et al., 2014).
-In her longitudinal of Yucatec Mayan children, Shneidman (2012) found that TCDS increased significantly with age, though most of the increase came from other children speaking to the target child; a finding consistent with other reports that Mayan children are more often cared for by their older siblings from later infancy onward (2011, 2014).
+In their longitudinal study of Yucatec Mayan children, Shneidman and Goldin-Meadow (2012) found that TCDS increased significantly with age, though most of the increase came from other children speaking to the target child; a finding consistent with other reports that Mayan children are more often cared for by their older siblings from later infancy onward (2011, 2014).
 In our data, there was no evidence for an overall increase in TCDS with age, neither from adult speakers nor from child speakers.
 This non-increase in TCDS with age may be due to the fact TCDS from other children was overall infrequent in our data, possibly because: (a) the children were relatively young and so spent much of their time with their mothers, (b) these particular children did not have many older siblings, and (c) in the daylong recording context more adults were present to talk to each other than would be typical in a short-format recording (as used in Shneidman & Goldin-Meadow, 2012).
 That aside, we conclude from these findings, that an increase in TCDS with age is also unlikely to explain the robust pattern of Tseltal vocal development.

 Learning during interactional bursts